atpoverload/clerk/README.md

 `clerk` is a generalized data collection framework for `Java`. `clerk` simplifies construction of data pipelines by decomposing the procedure into sources and processing while providing structural tools to connect them.
 The framework can be used with vanilla `Java` or an injection framework.

+# Building

+A vanilla `clerk` release can be built with `ant jar`.
+The `clerk.jar` contains all non-injection code and the contents of `examples/vanilla`.

 We provide two kinds of clerks:
  - the `SimpleClerk`
  - the injection backed `Clerk`